EU foreign policy and how it can empower girls and women as key drivers of change10 July 2020

 The report of the FEMM Committee comes at a critical moment: not only is it marking the 20th anniversary of UNSCR1325 setting forth the Women, Peace and security agenda, and is it coinciding with the drafting of Gender Action Plan III (2021-2025), it is also arising in a specific context.
 The disproportionate and unique impact of crises and conflicts on girls and young women is exacerbated by the global COVID-19 crisis and its longer-term consequences.
 Girls globally have told Plan International that the crisis has impacted their access to education and health care, particularly menstrual hygiene, and their responsibilities in the household and livelihoods.
 The current context is revealing that a shift of mindset in the EU’s external action is needed to adequately overcome inequalities.
 Mainstreaming gender equality is instrumental to operating that shift and to delivering the vision of an EU’s foreign and security policy that is fit for everybody, and that truly leaves no one behind.

-Putting gender equality at the centre of EU’s foreign and security policy
+Putting gender equality at the centre of the EU’s foreign and security policy

 A foreign policy that mainstreams gender equality is first and foremost about operating a shift towards human security by putting people at the centre.
 To do so, addressing unequal power relations and adopting an intersectional perspective are paramount.